filli1/rsnNews/README.md

 To delete a branch -> git branch -d "something"
-Git switch -c something -> creates a branch and switches to it git push --all -> pushes all branches
+Git switch -c something -> creates a branch and switches to it git push --all -> pushes all branches git fetch -> fetches all branches git merch -> merges all branches git pull -> fetches and merges all branches